j9t/little-books/manuscript/website-quality-control.md

 —Colonel Pickering, in George Bernard Shaw’s _Pygmalion_

 What is a good website?
-For us web professionals, this is a most important question.
+For us web professionals, this is an important question.
 Building good websites is part of our professional ethics, stemming from a code of honor that asserts that we can be professionals only if our work is good.

 But how do we know that our work—that our websites—are good?
 Many criteria and examinations come to mind, but there’s an entire field dedicated to informing us: _quality management._

-Quality management, which can be broken down into quality planning, quality assurance, quality control, and quality improvement, comes with a host of methods to not just identify (control) and fix (improvement) defects, but to avoid them systematically (planning, assurance).
+Quality management, which can be broken down into quality planning, quality assurance, quality control, and quality improvement, comes with a host of methods not just to identify (control) and fix (improvement) defects, but to avoid them systematically (planning, assurance).

 This little book focuses mostly on the quality control piece, for if we can’t “see” what’s wrong, we won’t fix or plan to avoid what’s wrong.
 Still, it’s going to share advice on how to tie quality to our processes, for it _is_ more useful to learn how to fish than to hope to be fed every day.
 The book will do all of this in a loose and relaxed manner, however, and not to the extent ISO standards would cover quality.